job-ahmad-al-bashir-barakat/NutritionsProject/readme.md

 so let start the project server please do the following command

-1 - open command propt on NutritionsProject and run the command `cd graph-ql-app` to move the command to this directory 2 - then please do `npm install` and then make the commend `npm run start:dev` to start the server
+1 - open command propt on NutritionsProject and run the command `cd graph-ql` to move the command to this directory 2 - then please do `npm install` and then make the commend `npm run start:dev` to start the server

 now you must have server running with port 7000